impactorbitco/handbook-main/content/ims/policies/governance/Pro bono policy.md

 ## Annual Commitment

-Green Orbit Digital commits to:
+Impact Orbit Creative Group commits to:

 - Dedicating a minimum of 5% of our total billable hours to pro bono work annually
 - Supporting at least four pro bono projects per year